Windows Protected your PC: Dealing with Windows SmartScreen on Installation

 choco install DocumentationMonster

-All of the managers include commands to update and list already installed components.
+All of these package managers and the store include commands to update and list already installed components, which is an additional benefit.

-Package Managers provide some basic curation for published packages, doing virus scanning and associating publishers with products consistently and removing packages and publishers that are problematic.
-So there's some pre-validation happening by the provider that provides a better pre-requisite for security than you get directly downloading software.
+Package Managers provide some basic curation for published packages, doing virus scanning and associating publishers with products consistently and removing packages and publishers that are problematic quickly.
+Before packages are published there's some pre-validation happening by the provider that provides to at least a base level of security compared to what you get directly downloading software.

-For this to work, software publishers of Software have to ensure that their software is published on these package managers.
-Unlike Windows Store however, the process of publishing to package managers - while not exactly simple - is usually well defined and can be completely automated making it something that is a viable alternative for downloads.
+For this to work, software publishers of Software have to ensure that their software is published on these package managers and kept up to date.
+Unlike Windows Store however, the process of publishing to package managers - while not exactly simple - is usually well defined and can be completely automated making it something that is a viable alternative for downloads for publishers.
+You often find way more software on the package managers than you will find in the Windows Store because of it's restrictive requirements.

-All of the West Wind download pages have links for Chocolatey and WinGet installers as alternatives to the direct download.
+All of the West Wind product download pages have links for Chocolatey and WinGet installers as alternatives to the direct download.
+Even so, I'm always surprised that the vast majority of users are installing directly from the download - I guess there's some trust there which is good 😄

-If you are a vendor linking the various package managers supported on the download page is a good idea as users that get SmartScreen'd can use it as an alternative that is likely to work better.
+If you are a vendor linking the various package managers supported on the download page is a good idea, so users that run into problems with your direct download can try the alternate potentially less intrusive package installs.

 Remove Mark-Of-The-Web